dandersen19/max-abstractions/README.md

 # max-abstractions
-Assorted Max abstractions
+Assorted Max abstractions.

-A collection of JSFX effects for Cockos Reaper.
 For more information, see http://www.drakeandersen.com/research